-- M1 Finance offers complete flexibility with the custom pies.
-This flexibility is not available through most roboadvisors.
+- M1 Finance offers complete flexibility with the custom pies

 - M1 Finance offers retirement accounts

-- Investments are limited to ETFs and stocks trading on the NASDAQ, NYSE or BATS.
-No mutual funds or over the counter stocks.
+- Investments are limited to ETFs and stocks trading on the NASDAQ, NYSE or BATS, so no mutual funds

 Who Is M1 Finance For?

 M1 Finance has a great platform for long term investors.
-The ideal user for M1 Finance is someone who is a somewhat passive investor, relatively fee sensitive, and does not want to spend a significant time managing their investments.
+The ideal user for M1 Finance is someone who is a somewhat passive investor, relatively fee sensitive and does not want to spend a significant time managing their investments.
 M1 Finance offers a greater amount of flexibility because you can choose exactly what you invest in.
-With other robo advisors, you are limited to a handful of ETFs.
+With other robo advisors, you are only able to invest in a handful of ETFs.

 M1 Finance is also a great platform for dividend investors.
-Your dividends will automatically be reinvested back into your portfolio once the cash balance exceeds $10.
+M1 Finance will automatically reinvest dividends back into your portfolio once the cash balance exceeds $10.
 Other free investing platforms like Robinhood do not offer any kind of automated dividend reinvestment.
-Brokerage accounts that offer dividend reinvestment and fractional shares charge a fee for this service.
+Brokerage accounts that offer dividend reinvestment and fractional shares typically charge a fee for this service.